Affirming Judicial Independence

 In the early years of the United States, the country wrestled with the scope and powers of each of the three branches of government established under the Constitution–Legislative, Executive, and Judicial–as well as the relationship between the national, or federal, government and the state governments.
 At the center of these struggles for the Judicial Branch and the Supreme Court of the United States was its Chief Justice, John Marshall.
 President John Adams appointed Marshall to serve as Chief Justice in 1801 to succeed Chief Justice Oliver Ellsworth (who had been given a new appointment as Minister to France).
 Marshall and the Court faced many formative issues, both immediately and over the 34 years he served as Chief Justice.
 Those issues ranged from the practical, including where the Court would meet and hear cases, to the profound, including the Court’s authority to review whether laws passed by Congress were Constitutional and whether it could review decisions from state courts that posed Constitutional issues.
 For much of his tenure, Chief Justice Marshall was able to unify the Justices and issue unanimous decisions, thereby increasing the Court’s power and visibility.

 Almost immediately upon his appointment, Marshall faced a defining moment for the country’s form of government and the Supreme Court’s role in it.
 When President Adams lost his re-election bid to Thomas Jefferson in 1800, the country experienced its first transfer of power from one political party to another.
 As Adams, a Federalist, left office he and Congress attempted to secure their federalist legacy by passing the Judiciary Act of 1801 which enabled him to appoint numerous life-tenured judges and magistrates to the Judiciary.
 Some of the “last-minute” appointments by Adams were not delivered before President Jefferson took office and he did not honor those appointments.
 One appointment was for William Marbury who then sought to enforce his appointment by bringing an enforcement action to the Supreme Court.
-The case, Marbury v, Madison, has become one of the most well-known and influential decisions issued by the Court.
+The case, Marbury v.
+Madison, has become one of the most well-known and influential decisions issued by the Court.
 Chief Justice Marshall wrote for the Court that although Marbury was entitled to his appointment, the provision of law in the Judiciary Act of 1801 on which Marbury relied to enforce his commission was unconstitutional.
 In short, the Court demonstrated that it had the authority to review Acts of Congress for their constitutionality.
 This is still an enormous power vested in the Judicial Branch that gives it equal status with the Legislative (Congress) and Executive (President) Branches.

 One of the practical issues facing Marshall and the Supreme Court early in Marshall’s tenure was where the Court would sit.
 For a time, the Supreme Court was in New York, then moved to Philadelphia, before finally settling in the basement of the new Capitol Building in 1810 in the District of Columbia.
 The Supreme Court was forced to relocate temporarily after the United States’ entrance into the War of 1812, when the British set fire to the Capitol in 1814.